HWerneck/HWerneck.github.io/_posts/blog/2020-11-25-Week-Schedule_1.md

 So I decided to go back to reading last couple of weeks, a lot thanks to [this podcast](https://podcasts.apple.com/us/podcast/15-interview-juvoni-beckford-edge-tomorrow-streaks/id1329414452?i=1000413129788)(which I actually heard a few months ago), but also in line with an idea I have for years.
 I want to read the great books and authors in their own language.
 I do not mind if I read them in Portuguese first, or even in English.
 Still, I insist on reading them as they were originally written.
 Authors like Dante Alighieri, Isaac Asimov, J RR Tolkien, Friedrich Nietzsche, Jules Verne and William Shakespeare are in the list.
 Maybe I'll share it once it is more filled.
-I'll also write reviews for the books I read, whether they are literature or academic books.
+I'll also write reviews for the books I read, whether they are literature, academic books or simple children's books.
 Without further ado, the books:

 • Harry Potter and the Philosopher's Stone - JK Rowling
 • The Little Prince - Antoine de Saint-Exupéry